hbrnld/NN-from-scratch/README.md

 # NN-from-scratch
-Implementation of a feed forward neural network from scratch.
+Implementation of a feed forward neural network from scratch in Python.